ambigram1984/next-9-template/README.md

 This project uses the webpack plugin (SVGR)[https://github.com/smooth-code/svgr/tree/master/packages/webpack] to convert svgs to React components.
 Just add SVGs to `public/svgs/`.
 It's recommended to wrap these instead of importing them directly to decouple the rest of the prjoect from svgr.

+## Updated deps

+Use `npm outdated` to check if latest packages are installed.

 # Hacks 😭

 ## Typescript for Cypress